(This article will explain what you should expect from me, what I expect from clients and all FAQs. It will regularly be updated)

 I was born in the UK and Scotland and lived most of my life in England.

 That was until I moved overseas over a decade ago.
-Most of my time overseas has been in Japan and China, although I have also spent time in Southeast Asia and the Middle East and spent one year in Europe.
+Most of my time overseas has been in Japan and China, although I have also spent time in Southeast Asia, the Middle East and Europe.

 Therefore, I understand expat life’s ups and downs and financial priorities.

-We currently have offices in Europe, the Middle East, and Africa, clients in 109 countries, and over thirty staff members, including freelancers and joint ventures (JVs).
+We currently have admin offices in various global locations, clients in 109 countries, and over thirty staff members, including freelancers and joint ventures (JVs).

 My business works differently from most others in the financial services industry.

-I have the largest social media traction in my industry globally, with over 800 million views across channels such as Quora and YouTube.
+I have the largest social media traction in my industry globally, with over a billion views across channels such as Quora and YouTube.
 I am also regularly featured in the media, including a regular Forbes column and a recent CNBC appearance.

 You can see the latest CNBC interview here: CNBC Interview 2023 full